 The funded ratio (the ratio of the actuarial value of assets to the actuarial accrued liability) is a standard measure of a plan's funded status.
 The funded status alone is not appropriate for assessing the need for future contributions.
 The funded status is also not appropriate for assessing the sufficiency of plan assets to cover the estimated cost of settling the plan's benefit obligations.
-The funded ratio, as can be seen in Table 4 of this report, decreased from 91.4% to 84.1% between the valuations.
-The funded ratio decreased from the prior valuation primarily due to the impact of the assumption changes since the prior valuation as well as liability loss resulting from salary increases greater than assumed and an asset loss due to a 6.2% return on the actuarial value compared to the assumed rate of 7.00%.
-If the market value of assets were used, rather than the actuarial value, the funded ratio would be 83.2%.
+The funded ratio, as can be seen in Table 4 of this report, decreased from 84.1% to 83.5% between the valuations.
+The funded ratio decreased from the prior valuation primarily due to the impact of liability loss resulting from salary increases greater than assumed and an asset loss due to a 6.8% return on the actuarial value compared to the assumed rate of 7.00%.
+If the market value of assets were used, rather than the actuarial value, the funded ratio would be 83.3%.